ccassidy020/AIMP2/README.md

 Make sure you have python 3.8+ installed

-You are also going to need either Python Compiler or VSCode to run it.
+You are also going to need either a Python Compiler or VSCode to run it.

 Clone the repository using:
 ```bash